oscarvictoria/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+### Answer: The  value of edgar.name will be Jason after the code is run.
+The value of jason.name will be "Jason"

 ## Question 4